Sunday, August 16, 2009

 During a yearly medical exam I told my doctor that I wasn't sleeping well.
 I was taking 4-6 benedryl nightly trying to get some sleep.
 When I finally did fall asleep it was in the wee hours of the morning.
 When I awoke I would drag myself through the day as if I were a zombie.

-test results revealed that I had Grave's Disease (hyperthyroidism).
+My doctor did some blood work and the test results revealed that I had Grave's Disease (hyperthyroidism).
 I also had a goiter which is common with Graves Disease.
 I was told I could either have surgery or I could take a radio-active iodine pill.
 I chose to take the pill.

 So now my thyroid is non-active (dead) and I have to take Synthroid for the rest of my life.
 Looking back, I wish I had known about E2L.
 It may not have changed anything, but then again it might have; at least it would have been worth trying a nutritional approach first.